-- (i) The invitation must be given to at least 3 persons/entities who the local government considers can meet the requirements, at competitive prices, and these quotes must be sealed and be delivered via the Tender Box or Electronic Tender Box. - (ii) Suppliers are to be given a minimum of seven (7) days to provide their quotation. - (iii) The local government may decide not to accept any of the quotes received.
+- these quotes must be sealed and be delivered via the Tender Box or Electronic Tender Box. - (ii) Suppliers are to be given a minimum of seven (7) days to provide their quotation.

-- (iv) If the local government does decide to accept a quote, it must accept the quote most advantageous to the organisation, having regard to the sound contracting principles in section 4. - (v) Certain exceptions to the above requirements exist.
+Certain exceptions to the above requirements exist.
 See Section 4.14 of this Policy document for further details.